 Smart Key for Google Assistant

 Furthermore the Smart Key has its name because it can go beyond just calling Google Assistant into play.
 Asus calls it customisable, we'd call it semi-customisable because you can't assign specific app launches to it - only certain features such as, say, torchlight.
-More would be better, although, as we say, the position of the button is totally in the wrong place - it should be on the opposite side of the phone, where it would be reachable with ease.
+More would be better, although, as we say, the position of the button is totally in the wrong place - it should be on the opposite side of the phone, where it would be reachable with ease - so it's largely irrelevant anyway.

 The Asus Zenfone 6 is an unexpectedly impressive flagship from a company that's an underdog in the smartphone world.
 But just because Asus isn't a major player in terms of volume can't take away from what the Zenfone 6 represents: it feels like a reset; a fresh start for a company looking to attract a new audience.

-The Zenfone 6 might well be the surprise flagship success of 2019 thanks to its heap of attractive features.
 It doesn't get everything quite perfect, though, and it might not sell in big volumes.
 But that's kind of besides the point - we love a turnaround story and Asus is right on the heels of exactly that with this new approach.
-With a price of £499 for the 6GB RAM / 128GB storage option it's cracking good value too.
+Especially with a price of £499 making it cracking good value.